Financial aid •

 Finally, it should include documentation about the event, such as a doctor’s note to support an illness.

 Reasons to appeal an SAP decision

-To successfully appeal an SAP decision, you need to have a good reason.
-Simply falling behind on your studies or missing an important test without a good reason aren’t valid reasons to appeal the SAP decision.
+To successfully appeal an SAP decision, you’ll need to prove to your college or university that you have a good reason.
+Unfortunately, simply falling behind on your studies or missing an important test without a good reason aren’t valid reasons to appeal the SAP decision.